-- Sotrovimab 500mg/8ml solution for infusion vials 40219011000001108 - 6.
-Any organisation prescribing remdesivir to children aged 12-17 years and not on supplementary oxygen, as an off-label product, will be required to assure itself that the necessary internal governance arrangements have been completed before the medicine is prescribed.
-These arrangements may be through the health board / trust drugs and therapeutics committee, or equivalent. - 7.
-Adhere to the guidance which has been developed by the Specialist Pharmacy Service (SPS) to support the administration of antivirals and monoclonal antibodies. - 8.
+- Sotrovimab 500mg/8ml solution for infusion vials 40219011000001108 - 8.
+Adhere to the guidance which has been developed by the Specialist Pharmacy Service (SPS) to support the administration of antivirals or monoclonal antibodies. - 9.
 In England, trusts who have not yet done so should register (by site) to participate in COVID-19 specific medicine supply arrangements, via Blueteq.
 Blueteq should also then be used to confirm pre-authorisation for individual patients.
 HSC Trusts in Northern Ireland should liaise with the Regional Pharmaceutical Procurement Service to register interest.
 In Scotland, Health Board Directors of Pharmacy should notify NHS National Procurement if they wish to participate.
-Health Boards in Wales should notify the All Wales Specialist Procurement Pharmacist of their intention to participate. - 9.
+Health Boards in Wales should notify the All Wales Specialist Procurement Pharmacist of their intention to participate. - 10.
 Regular stock updates should be provided to trust / hospital and regional pharmacy procurement lead / chief pharmacists.
-Hospitals should enter the product onto stock control and prescribing systems as described below: - Paxlovid nirmatrelvir (150mg tablets) and ritonavir (100mg tablets), 30 tablet pack - Remdesivir 100mg powder for concentrate for solution for infusion - Sotrovimab 500mg/8ml solution for infusion vials
+Hospitals should enter the product onto stock control and prescribing systems as described below: - Paxlovid nirmatrelvir (150mg tablets) and ritonavir (100mg tablets), 30 tablet pack - Remdesivir 100mg powder for concentrate for solution for infusion - Sotrovimab 500mg/8ml solution for infusion vials - 11.
 Hospital pharmacies should continue to appropriately store unused stocks of the casirivimab and imdevimab (Ronapreve) combination monoclonal antibody; further guidance will be provided.